 The trip was beyond all expectations.

 You would think 100 castles might get a bit boring.
 We were never tired of these magnificent structures.
 Each had its own character and story.
-Each pulling at our imagination what life was like in those days long ago.
+Each pulls at our imagination of what life was like in those days long ago.
 We found magic.
-Add to this the gorgeous countryside, the magnificent scenery, and welcoming locals.
+Add to this the gorgeous countryside, the magnificent scenery, and the welcoming locals.
 It only cemented our determination to keep traveling, in other words, to experience the world.

 Want to see all the castles we have visited?
 Check out our Master Castle List page here.